nkoster/probo/README.md

 #### Start

-Run the virus bootstrap executable in a directory that contains other executables:
+Run the virus bootstrap executable in a directory that contains other (test) executables:

 ````
 ./v